Raspberry fruitworms, also known as raspberry beetles (or raspberry fruit worms), are members of a small family of beetles known as the Butyridae.

 How to Monitor for Raspberry Fruit Worms

 The pre-bloom phase in the spring is the critical time to start checking for the presence of raspberry beetles.
-The most effective way to limit an infestation is to kill the adults before they produce the larvae.
+The most effective way to limit an infestation is to kill the adults before they lay eggs that will hatch out as larvae.

 Once the larvae have infested the fruit, you will not be able to kill them with insecticides.
 You will have to manually remove the infested berries and destroy them.

-You can use the old fashioned way of looking for the insects or their damage.
-For example, if there is a lot of damage to the leaves, that could indicate that you have high populations of the adult beetles.
+For example, if you note a lot of damage to the leaves, that could indicate the presence of large populations of adult beetles.

 White Sticky Traps

 If you want to get more precise, you can attract the adults with white sticky traps made from cardboard that doesn’t reflect UV light.
-One brand of them is Rebell® Bianco.
+One recommended brand is Rebell® Bianco.

-The reason why these traps work so well is that the fruitworms think they are raspberry flowers.
+Why do these traps work so well?
+Believe it or not, the fruitworms think they are raspberry flowers.

-There is a good chance that the wild berries will have a higher population of adult beetles, so your odds of catching them are greater in those locations.
+There is a good chance that the wild berries will attract larger numbers of adult beetles, so your odds of catching them are greater in those locations.

-Place the trap on the top wire and keep a map of where you put them.
+Place the trap on the top wire and keep a map of where you put them in your gardening journal.

-Note the date, the number of beetles, and the location of the traps.
+Note the date, the number of beetles that have been caught, and the location of the traps.

 You can use beating trays to dislodge insects from the canopy.
 The idea is that they will fall into your tray, and you can count them.